 Jim Pattison is a billionaire who owns many businesses.
 He lives in Canada.
 He is known for being generous to charities.
 He also gives away money to his employees.

 A man started out selling used cars and owned over 25 car dealers.
 In addition to being an entrepreneur, he also owns other businesses, including Ripley’s Believe It or Not! and Guinness World Records.
 At age 91, he is still researching new investments and helping Calgary Millionaires as well.

 Richest Millionaire People In Vancouver

 According to the annual list of financial publications, the combined wealth of the ten wealthiest Canadians reached a new high of $ 96.4 billion in 2019, according to CEOWORLD Magazine.
-In addition, the Canadian government ranked Canada the richest people in its annual Richest People Index of Canada.
+In addition, the Canadian government ranked Canada the richest people in its annual Richest People of Canada.

-David Thomson, president of the Thomson Reuters Corp. media company, and his family have again declared the crown of Canada with a net worth of $ 41.8 billion, up from $ 31.6 billion last year.
-Toronto-based David Thomson, president of the Thomson Reuters Corp. global media company, again topped the list with a net worth of $ 39.5 billion this year.
+David Thomson, President of the Thomson Reuters Corp. media company, and his family have again declared the crown of Canada with a net worth of $ 41.8 billion, up from $ 31.6 billion last year.
+Toronto-based David Thomson, President of the Thomson Reuters Corp. global media company, again topped the list with a net worth of $ 39.5 billion this year.
 Toby Lutke, CEO of Shopify, an e-commerce hub in Ottawa, is third on the list with $ 9 billion.